 - maintain a physical distance of at least 1.5 metres from others, unless you’re in the same household

 - take extra care if you're around vulnerable people

 - follow the rules about gatherings, particularly around weddings, funerals and worship.

-- You may be asked to put on a face mask when you enter a premises such as medical clinic or aged care home.
+- if you are required to when entering a premises or facility such as medical clinic or aged care home

 Going to a place of worship

 When you go to your place of worship there are things you should expect will be different under COVID-19 restrictions.

 - Depending on the premises, there may be limitations on how many people can enter at one time.